 In 1951 Archbishop Duhig purchased ‘Murrumba Homestead’ from the Petrie family with the intention of one day building a church and school.

 Fr tom Guy was appointed Parish Priest of Aspley / Zillmere this also included Bald Hills where the parishioners would travel each Sunday to mass.
-Fr Guy saw the need for a Church to be built at Petrie and would travel every second Sunday to say mass in Bray Hall.
-Which became a weekly event over time and the plans started.
+Fr Guy saw the need for a Church to be built at Petrie and would travel every second Sunday to say mass in Bray Hall, which became a weekly event over time and the plans started.

-In 1963 as the building of the school had not commenced Fr Guy purchased a small house from Aspley and moved it to Petrie site, and was to be used as a temporary classroom.
+In 1963 as the building of the school had not commenced Fr Guy purchased a small house from Aspley and moved it to the Petrie site, and was to be used as a temporary classroom.
 The Holy Spirit nuns from Aspley would travel daily to the school.

 The first church/school building was blessed and opened by Archbishop Duhig in September 1964 and on 15 November 1964 Fr Guy announced the formation of Our Lady of the Way Parish, which comprised of Petrie, Bald Hills and Dayboro.
 The first parish priest was Fr Richard Wilson.